Consensys/doc.web3signer/docs/how-to/store-keys/hsm/yubihsm2.md

 import TabItem from '@theme/TabItem';

 :::caution YubiHSM 2 deprecation notice
-Web3Signer has deprecated private keys storage support from YubiHSM 2 and will remove it in a future release.
+Web3Signer has deprecated private key storage support on YubiHSM 2 and will remove it in a future release.

-If you still require this feature, we encourage community members to maintain the code by creating a fork and submitting pull requests.
-Alternatively, you can continue using an older version of Web3Signer that still supports these storage mechanisms.
+If you need this feature, consider maintaining a fork and submitting pull requests.
+Alternatively, you can use an older Web3Signer version that supports these storage mechanisms.
 :::

 Web3Signer can sign payloads using private keys stored in the [YubiHSM 2 hardware security module].